Commvault/cvpysdk/README.rst

 CVPySDK is a Python Package for Commvault Software.

-CVPySDK uses Commvault REST API to perform operations on a Commcell via WebConsole.
+CVPySDK uses REST APIs to perform CommCell operations.

 Requirements